MCPTotal

 AgentKit Integration for MCP

-In the below full code snippet we show how to use the Pythonic Agent class integrated with our MCP server.
+The following code shows a complete example of how to use the Pythonic Agent class integrated with your MCP server space.

 1 import asyncio